Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices

-Abdulrahman et al. \cite{abdulrahman2022faster} proposed two versions of implementations for these two operations: the stack-version and the speed-version.
+Abdulrahman et al. \cite{abdulrahman2022faster} proposed two versions of implementations for these two operations and its underlying pointwise multiplication: the stack-version and the speed-version.
 In this study, we apply the Plantard arithmetic to both versions of implementations.

 \begin{itemize} \item The stack-version process involves reducing each intermediate polynomial and accumulating $k$ reduced polynomials together, which generates an ``unreduced" polynomial (i.e., every coefficient of the polynomial is beyond the output range of modular reduction).
 When implemented with the Plantard arithmetic, the stack-version matrix-vector product and vector inner product produce coefficients within the range $(-kq/2,kq/2)$. \item The speed-version implementation is built on top of the stack-version implementation.
 An intermediate 32-bit array is used to cache the sum of $k$ intermediate polynomials, and this intermediate result is reduced after the accumulation process, producing a ``reduced" polynomial (i.e., every coefficient is in the output range of modular reduction).
 When implemented with the Plantard arithmetic, the speed-version code generates coefficients in the range $(-q/2,q/2)$. \end{itemize}